etragardh/hackwp/README.md

 ## Dev branch

 This is a tool Im using to offload heavy work from WP pentesting.<br />
-IE for me to re use payloads, use stolen cookies, spoof IPs etc.<br />
+IE for me to re use payloads, use stolen cookies, spoof IPs and UAs etc.<br />
 <br />
 The main idea with open sourceing this is to release a tool that combines the best from `wpscan` and `msf` to be used by pentesters, webmasters and sysadmins to test their own sites, equipment and infrastructure.